Medical Device Cybersecurity Short Courses

-The Technological Leadership Institute (TLI) and the newly-formed Center for Medical Device Cybersecurity (CMDC) at the University of Minnesota invite you to participate in its inaugural short course offering: Introduction to Medical Device Cybersecurity.
+The Center for Medical Device Cybersecurity (CMDC) at the University of Minnesota invites you to participate in its short course offering: Introduction to Medical Device Cybersecurity.

 As the complexity and demand for medical devices grow, never has the need to protect them from evolving threats been so great.
-This course is designed to prepare early career professionals working in the medical device industry with the skills to meet the safety and security expectations of the patients, healthcare providers, and healthcare organizations that use their products.
-The courses capitalize on the unique and diverse experience of TLI faculty in technology management, particularly in Security Technologies and Medical Device Innovation.
+This course is designed to prepare early career professionals working in Medical Device Manufacturing and Healthcare with an understanding of how to meet the safety and security expectations of the patients, healthcare providers, and healthcare organizations that use devices.

 When will this course be held?

-This online course will be held twice a week on Tuesday and Thursday mornings from 9-11 a.m.
-CDT from September 28 through October 21, 2021.
+This online course will be held over four weeks, twice a week on Tuesday and Thursday mornings from 9-11 a.m.
+CT from May 17 through June 9, 2022.

 Who is this course designed for?

 Positions that will benefit from this course include:

 - Entry-level professionals involved in the development of medical devices, including software, hardware and network connectivity.

 - Early career engineering professionals involved in medical device development/commercialization